niels-slotboom/notes/Submanifolds.typ

 #import "template.typ": *
 #import "macros.typ": *
 #import "@preview/xarrow:0.3.1": xarrow
-#import "@preview/fletcher:0.5.8" as fletcher: diagram, node, edge
+#import "@preview/fletcher:0.5.8" as fletcher: diagram, edge, node

 = Introduction
 To formulate general relativity as a Hamiltonian field theory within the ADM formalism, one must choose a direction of evolution---essentially a preferred timelike parameter within spacetime.
 This is achieved through the use of a hypersurface foliation.
 These notes aim to present the concepts I have learned in the process of achieving my goal of deriving the ADM decomposition of the Einstein-Hilbert action, a result often referred to as the ADM action.
 This decomposition serves as the starting point for the Hamiltonian perspective on general relativity.